stormpath/stormpath-documentation/source/001_about.rst

 Entities inside Stormpath are referred to as **resources**.
 Each Stormpath resource has a unique ``href`` link associated with it, and contains one or more "attributes".
 For example, an Account resource has an "email" attribute, which contains the value for the email address.

-The **Tenant** resource represents the Stormpath customer.
-When you sign up for Stormpath, a private data "space" is created for you.
-This space is represented as a Tenant resource in the Stormpath REST API.
-As a Stormpath Tenant (customer), you own your Tenant resource and everything in it – Applications, Directories, Accounts, Groups, and so on.
+When you sign up for Stormpath, a private data space is created for you, which is represented as a **Tenant** resource in the Stormpath REST API.
+As a Stormpath customer, you own your Tenant resource and everything in it – Applications, Directories, Accounts, Groups, and so on.

 An **Application** resource in Stormpath contains information about any real-world software that communicates with Stormpath via REST APIs.